starwindz/swos-port/docs/ida2asm.md

 extremely harmful for productivity as assembly files generation needed to be run fairly often, especially at the beginning of the project.

-That's how second parser version came to be, written in C\++ with ultimate performance in mind.
+That's how second parser version came to be, written in C++ with ultimate performance in mind.
 This approach is reflected in a specially constructed tokenizer (see next section), minimization of heap allocations, cache-friendly structures and multi-threaded parser.